varnishcache/varnish-cache/doc/sphinx/reference/vsl-query.rst

 QUERY LANGUAGE
 ==============

-A query expression consists of a record selection criteria, and optionally an operator and a value to match against the selected records. ::
+A query expression consists of record selection criteria, and optionally an operator and a value to match against the selected records. ::